-Well-it is Mistletoe, Isn’t it? and growing in Co.Tyrone.
-Undoubtedly planted in a garden by someone who knew what they were doing-as both male and female plants are needed for natural spread.Ian McNeill, acting on information from Edmund Slaine took me to see the site.The mistletoe has established itself sparingly in surrounding hedgerows,on asycamore and a crab apple.Seeds are transported by birds such as thrushes.
-The birds find it difficult to remove the slimy mucus surrounding the seeds from their beaks and so seeds are transported.Thanks to Edmund and Ian for the chance to see the specimens.Alas, no pretty girls around when we found our mistletoe.!
+Well-it is Mistletoe, Isn’t it? growing in Co.Tyrone.
+Planted in a garden by someone who knew what they were doing-as both male and female plants are needed for natural spread.Ian McNeill, acting on information from Edmund Slaine took me to see the site.The mistletoe has established itself sparingly in surrounding hedgerows-on a sycamore and a crab apple.Seeds are transported by birds such as thrushes.
+The birds find it difficult to remove the slimy mucus around the seeds from their beaks and so seeds are transported.Thanks to Edmund and Ian for the chance to see the specimens.Alas, no pretty girls around when we found our mistletoe.!

 What is it.
 24A beautiful colour variation of common primrose, growing in a hedgebank among normal pale yellow primroses and violets and some distance from habitation.It is probably a natural coloured variant-probably worth propagating!

 What is it.
-25 In Springhill with Jackie Averill, we came upon this weeping bracket near the base of an oak tree-Inonotus dryadeus(Oak Bracket) is only occasionally seen and is interesting because of its copious weeping.
+25 In Springhill we came upon this weeping bracket near the base of an oak tree-Inonotus dryadeus(Oak Bracket) is only occasionally seen and is interesting because of its copious weeping.

 What is it.
 26